Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: <router-link to="/zoe/api/records.html#amount-keyword-record">
 `{<AmountKeywordRecord>}`</router-link>

-Get the amounts currently allocated to the offer for the keywords specified by brandKeywordRecord.
-If brandKeywordRecord is not specified, amounts are returned for only the Keywords that currently have allocated amounts (including empty amounts.)
+Get the amounts currently allocated to the offer for the keywords specified by `brandKeywordRecord`.
+If `brandKeywordRecord` is not specified, amounts are returned for only the Keywords that currently have allocated amounts (including empty amounts.)
 This might mean that amounts that will be included in the payout could be omitted if not specified.

-If brandKeywordRecord is specified and amounts for some keywords haven't been assigned to the offer, empty amounts will be filled in.
+If brandKeywordRecord is specified, empty amounts are filled in for keywords without amounts assigned to the offer.

 ```js
 const { foo, bar } = zoe.getCurrentAllocation(offerHandle, ['foo', 'bar']);